 What Litter To Use?

 Customers have recommended several brands but you will have to try the best one and see yourself the best results.
-Ideal is to use a high quality clumping cat litter that clumps hard as a rock.
-Some brands that have been recommended by customers are: Tidy Cats, Arm & Hammer, Scoop Away, World’s Best, Fresh Step.
-Is crucial to use the ideal litter, otherwise the waste and litter will stick to the sides or the grate.
+The ideal is to use a high-quality clumping cat litter that clumps hard as a rock.
+Some brands that have been recommended by customers are Tidy Cats, Arm & Hammer, Scoop Away, World’s Best, Fresh Step.
+Is crucial to use the ideal litter, otherwise, the waste and litter will stick to the sides of the grate.

 What Omega Litter Box Size To Buy?

 The Omega Self-Cleaning Litter Box comes in regular and large sizes.
 Regular size is suitable for very small cats (kitten), large for adult cats that are not very big (over 15 lbs.)

 - If you have a slight odor problem with your cat litter box, pouring a little baking soda into the litter will help absorb air-born odor (baking soda will get dumped with the waste when you empty the drawer).

-- If your cat doesn’t like the idea of this enclosed litter box, you may need to keep the cover off at first to make it to go into it.
+- If your cat doesn’t like the idea of this enclosed litter box, you may need to keep the cover off at first to make it go into it.